Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 - ### Analysis of Inventory Numbers and Sales Figures

-In this analysis, we aim to understand how inventory counts relate to sales figures.
+In this analysis, I aim to understand how inventory counts relate to sales figures.
 Specifically, we will investigate whether current inventory levels are adequate for demand and identify any discrepancies where order quantities exceed stock levels.
-This leads us to the second question proposed:
+This leads to the second and third question proposed:

 2. *How are inventory numbers related to sales figures?
 Do the inventory counts seem appropriate for each item?*
+3. *Are we storing items that are not moving?
+Are any items candidates for being dropped from the product line?*

 In the following section, I aimed to answer several key questions regarding the products in the database: